thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **Rated 5* by guests** -  Over 500 authentic guest reviews online

-        **B﻿espoke Service** - Our team will deliver a customised booking and charter experience
+        **B﻿espoke Service** - Our in-house team will deliver a customised experience

         **Marina Berthing** - Easy access at our commercial marina berth